 However, if parents are unable to come to an agreement, the law mandates that the court determines child custody based on what is believed to be in the best interests of the child.

-The sensitive nature of custody issues makes it even more important to find a reliable lawyer who works with integrity and respect during an uncertain time in your life.
+The sensitive nature of custody issues makes it even more important to find a reliable divorce lawyer who works with integrity and respect during an uncertain time in your life.

 We are prepared to work on your behalf in family court to protect you and your child’s rights while working toward the best possible outcome.